 Diversity and inclusion in internationalisation activities

-In collaboration with the Ministry of Education, Culture and Science, Erasmus+ has determined that inclusion is among its priorities.
-The Erasmus+ website features a number of examples of projects aimed at promoting inclusion.
+In collaboration with the Ministry of Education, Culture and Science, Erasmus+ has determined that (link is external)inclusion is among its priorities.
+The Erasmus+ website features a number of examples of (link is external)projects aimed at promoting inclusion.

 In addition, we are providing international experiences that do not require pupils and students to travel, allowing them to develop international competencies.
 Take, for example, the collaboration with foreign schools via the eTwinning online community.